peremartra/optipfair/CONTRIBUTING.md

 - Add unit tests for each function or method
 - Add integration tests for interactions between components
 - Ensure tests cover both normal behavior and error cases
+- For bias visualization features, test both the numerical computations and visualization generation
+- Mock transformer models for unit tests to avoid requiring large model downloads

 ## Documentation